domwrap/ReTyPe/README.md

 ## Installation

 I've never spent the time to build a proper installer.
 For development I run the scripts as-is with AutoHotKey, but for production the script is compiled and distributed on our VM array.

-Depending on how you want your setup, all of these steps are optional.
+Depending on how you want your setup, **all of these steps are optional**.

 1. Create somewhere for the code to belong
  - We use: `c:\Program Files\ReTyPe\`